 Criticisms

-- Domain dependency: “balance” depends entirely on which domains you measure; a speaker can be balanced in spoken language but not writing
+- Domain dependency: “Balance” depends entirely on which domains you measure; a speaker can appear balanced in spoken language but not in writing.

-- Construct validity: the concept of “balance” lacks a stable definition and is operationalized differently across studies
+- Construct validity: The concept lacks a stable definition and is operationalized differently across studies.

 Social Media Sentiment